veudal/ASCII-Converter/README.md

 - Fixing delayed or too fast gifs.

+- Normal behavior for cursor instead of flackering

 # Getting started

 - Start the download here and open the programm, if a warning pops up, then click on more Information" and then on execute anyways, this is because the programm has no certificate.
 If you do not trust it then you can use the code since it is Open Source :)